-The risks and opportunities which digital technologies, devices and media bring us are manifest.
-Cyber risk is never a matter purely for the IT team, although they clearly play a vital role.
-An organisation's risk management function need a thorough understanding of the constantly evolving risks as well as the practical tools and techniques available to address them.
+The risks and opportunities that digital technologies, devices and media bring us are manifest.
+Cyber risk is never a matter purely for the IT team.
+An organisation's risk management function needs a thorough understanding of the constantly evolving risks, as well as the practical tools and techniques available to address them.

 What do we mean by cyber risk?